How to use data parallel mode

 -ws

-Short for world size, this argument defines the minimum number of application replicas to be launched when the model is trained in data parallel mode.
-For compilation, set the value to 2.
-The actual number of replicas to be launched is defined at runtime.
+Short for world size.
+This argument defines the minimum number of application replicas to be launched when the model is trained in data parallel mode.
+For compilation, always set the value to 2.

 A compilation command for data parallel mode looks like this: